 APPENDIX A

-Checklist for Review of Licensee EQ Documentation Files
+Checklist for Review of Licensee Electrical EQ Documentation Files

 This checklist is provided for use in performing evaluations of the adequacy of a qualification documentation package for a piece of equipment qualified to the requirements of 10 CFR 50.49(j).

 Such reviews by the inspection team will determine the adequacy of the EQ program for the device and will determine the adequacy of the licensee’s review and approval process for the equipment.
 Perform a complete review for one EQ file.
-For other files, items not reviewed should be marked N/A in the Comments olumn
+For other files, items not reviewed should be marked N/A in the “Comments” column.

 Plant/Docket No.: Reviewer: